Yulab-ZJU/MATLAB-Utils/README.md

 # Initializing MATLAB Utils

-To initialize toolbox, run `/initMATLABUtils.m`, which copies `/docs/functionSignatures.json` to `/resources/`.
+To initialize toolbox, run `/initMATLABUtils.m`, which adds necessary paths.

 To stay up-to-date with the latest version, please use Git for version management.: